 Unlike the majority of tutors, I am a specialist.
 I teach history, and only history, and my focus is on working with students applying for entry to elite universities.
-I have been tutoring the Oxford HAT and Cambridge HAA (which – as of 2019 – is part of the broader AHAA) since 2008, and have built an unparalleled record in helping candidates to score highly in the admissions tests and then excel at interview.
+I have been tutoring the Oxford HAT and Cambridge entrance ever since 2008, and have built an unparalleled record in helping candidates to score highly in the admissions tests and then excel at interview.